jasper-zanjani/notes/docs/Coding/C#.md

 ## .NET

-[Assembly]: #net 'Assembly&#10;a reusable, versionable, and self-describing building block of a common language runtime application'
 [.NET Framework]: #net '.NET Framework&#10;set of APIs associated with the C# programming language that facilitate the management of Microsoft-based products and development of Windows applications&#10;Desmond, Brian et al. _Active Directory_.
 O\'Reilly Media, 2013.: 504'
 [.NET]: #net '.NET&#10;open-source development platform that includes languages and libraries'
 [NuGet]: #net 'NuGet&#10;.NET package manager'